What services and support does BBR provide?

 How does BBR determine who receives a grant?

-First, the applicant must be a Maryland resident (for out of state callers, call us for possible resources in your area), a caller with Better BedRest (for at least 3 weeks) and must complete the grant application form, and include the following documents:
+First, the applicant must be a Maryland resident (for out of state callers, call us for resources in your area), a caller with Better BedRest (for at least 3 weeks) and must complete the grant application form, and include the following documents:

 • a doctor’s note prescribing bedrest